sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 ### `TIMEOUT`

-Number of seconds after which the app should automatically shutdown when receving no requests and using systemd socket activation.
-See [Socket Activation](#socket-activation) for how to enable it.
+When using systemd socket activation specifies the number of seconds after which the app is automatically put to sleep when receiving no requests.
+If not set, the app runs continously.
+See [Socket Activation](#socket-activation) for more details.

 ## Options